fedepaol/fedepaol.github.io/source/_posts/2017-04-16-android-okhttp-and-websockets.markdown

 # Talk is cheap, show me the code
 [Here](https://github.com/fedepaol/websocket-sample) I pushed a simple example that allows an app to open the websocket when the app goes in foreground and shuts the websocket down when the app goes on background.
 This is the suggested approach for persistent connections.
 Using a service to hold the persisten connection is considered a misbehaviour and doze mode will make your app's life really hard.

 The example has some weak point that could be improved:

 #### Cancel is invoked when the app goes in background.
 This means that some messages could eventually get discarded.
 A better approach would be to invoke close and wait the connection to be gracefully closed and all the messages sent.
 Since in ```onPause``` the activity disposes the subscriptions, no leaking is happening.
 We can just hope that the application process will live long enough to let OkHttp thread to do what it needs to do in order to gracefully close the connection.
 A more complex approach could involve a Service or using the JobScheduler.

-#### Reconnection just waits 5 seconds
-A better approach would be to implement an exponential backoff.

 #### No failure of trasmission is taken into account
 onFailure should listen for failures and notify the user of the failure (or even retry to send failed messages) while in the sample it just forces the disconnection.

+#### No RxJava!
+I wanted to keep the app simple and to avoid to introduce extra complexity, but handlers are so 2013.
+A better solution would have used RxJava (and probably there are many cool libraries that support that out of the box).
+Using RxJava would make super easy to use and transform the incoming messages and / or implement smart reconnection policies such as exponential backoff.

 # Conclusion
-Using websockets is a different beast from getting / posting to http endpoints.
-The most obvious reason is that the code needs to take into account the fact that the connection might or not be established.
-However, OkHttp implementation makes really easy to interact with a WebSocket server.
+Using websockets is a completely different beast from getting / posting to http endpoints where you fetch (or post) and forget about the call, however the OkHttp implementation is really easy to use.

+On your side, you'll have not only to handle the trasmission / reception of the messages, but you will also need to monitor the state of the connection and behave accordingly.